withpoly/interview-with-poly/README.md

 ### Submitting your result

 You can e-mail us at [work@withpoly.com](mailto:work@withpoly.com) with a link to your repo.

-We are looking for more elegant ways to privately share your results without using e-mail (e.g. GitHub pull requests), but we also don't want your work to be public.
+> **Warning**
+> Please do not open a pull request against this repo!
+That will make your
+> submission public to anyone and easily searchable.

 ### Asking for clarification